ParthJagodara/RackerTracker2.0/README.markdown

 ##TODO:
 * Add a key to SelectWinner so people know which color they are.
-* Make names = user, {user}@mailtrust.com
-* Add ability for admin to query workouts of a racker in the past
+* Add admin page to see a rackers workouts in the past
  * Make it so admins can add badges at will?
 * Create user pages /racker/{id}
  * Display graphs of usage